 The Waiver Review Board reviews decisions of the UIL Waiver Officer when an appeal of a waiver decision is filed.
-The Waiver Review Board consists of nine persons.
-Five members are elected - one from each conference - and 4 members are appointed by the Chair of the Legislative Council.
+The Waiver Review Board consists of twelve persons.
+Six members are elected - one from each conference - and six members are appointed by the Chair of the Legislative Council.
 The selection of appointed members reflects sensitivity to ethnicity, gender and student population size of districts.

 District Executive Committees

 District executive committees are composed of one school administrator from each school in a UIL district.
 These committees exemplify grass roots control at its best.
 They arrange contest schedules and certify district representatives for the next level of competition.
 They administer and enforce the rules and settle disputes within a district.
 They have original jurisdiction over all eligibility questions within the district.